 By CARLOS RODRIGUEZ

-The 25-year-old Estonian now has won 28 of her last 30 matches, including her title run at Ostrava.
-Prior to that strecth she had a 19-13 record for the year.
+The 25-year-old Estonian finished the season with a 29-4 record in her last 33 matches, including her title run at Ostrava.
+Prior to that stretch she had a 19-13 record for the year.

-The tournament was canceled last year because of the COVID-19 pandemic.
-The WTA Finals are being played in Guadalajara for this year only, with the event scheduled to return in 2022 to Shenzhen, China.
+The WTA Finals were played in Guadalajara for this year only, with the event scheduled to return in 2022 to Shenzhen, China.